spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/cart-feature-walkthrough/calculation-3-0.md

 {% endinfo_block %}

 If manual recalculation of cart is required, then `CalculationFacade::recalculate` can be called from Zed or `CalculationClient::recalculate` from Yves with prepared [Calculation Data Structure](https://documentation.spryker.com/docs/calculation-data-structure#quote-transfer).
-When the recalculation operation is called, the calculator runs the calculator plugin stack and each plugin modifies the `QuoteTransfer` (calculates discounts, adds sum gross prices, calculates taxes, etc.).
+When the recalculation operation is called, the calculator runs the calculator plugin stack and each plugin modifies the `QuoteTransfer` (calculates discounts, adds sum gross prices, calculates taxes).
 Most plugins require the `unitGrossPrice` and the `quantity` to be provided.

 {% info_block infoBox "Calculated amounts" %}